 Once this data is stored, managed and interpreted, the possibilities are endless.
 It will now be possible to measure just about anything.
 However, this comes with a certain challenge: choosing what to measure and identifying what data is relevant and what is not.

 Whether it is to measure variables related to parking time, the number of employees using parking spaces according to their profession, or anything else, Big Data will allow you to have quantified previews, allowing a better overall view.

 The advantage of Big Data in general and unstructured data in particular is that it does not have a precise format.
 This gives a great deal of flexibility to anyone who is responsible for interpreting these data.

 One of the applications of Big Data is to extract models from all this data.
 Once these models have been extracted, it is possible to identify general laws in a forward-looking approach.

-For example, depending on the time or date, it may be possible to predict the number of people coming to a car park in order to accept or refuse new bookings accordingly.
-This will avoid saturation, or on the contrary under-utilisation of the car park.
+For example, depending on the time or date, it may be possible to predict the number of people coming to a parking lot in order to accept or refuse new bookings accordingly.
+This will avoid saturation, or on the contrary under-utilization of the parking.

 One of the cornerstones of security is Data.
 By data, we naturally mean the data, but above all its ability to process it correctly.